esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 ### Transaction

 A transaction is an operation to be performed by the DMA.
 It implies copying bytes from a source pointer into a destination pointer.
 The transaction configuration can be loaded into the DMA registers once it has been cross-checked and it only starts when the size along the *first dimension* of the transaction is written in its corresponding register.
-The transaction is finished once the DMA has sent all its bytes (which not necessarily means they have been received by the final destination).
+The transaction is finished once the DMA has sent all its bytes (which not necessarily means they have been received by the final destination) or when the external stop signal is asserted.

-Transactions cannot be stopped once they were launched.

-While a transaction is running, new transactions can be validated, but not launched or loaded into the DMA.
+While a transaction is running, new transactions can be validated, loaded and launched, but not into the same DMA channel.

 Transactions can be re-launched automatically in `circular mode`.

 Once the transaction has finished, a status bit is changed (that can be monitored through polling) and a fast interrupt is triggered.

 ### Source and destination